 Working Papers and Under Review

 A Nationalized Agenda or Laboratories of Democracy?
 Issue Attention in State Politics.
-With Andreu Casas, Oscar Stuhler, Jonathan Nagler, Richard Bonneau, and Joshua A. Tucker.
+With Andreu Casas, Oscar Stuhler, Jonathan Nagler, Richard Bonneau, and Joshua A. Tucker (Under Review).

 Who shapes the issue-attention cycle of state legislators?
 Although state governments make critical policy decisions, data and methodological constraints have limited researchers' ability to study state-level agenda setting.
 For this paper, we collect nearly 105 million Twitter messages sent by state and national actors in 2018 and 2021.
 We then employ supervised topic modeling and time series techniques to study how the issue attention of state lawmakers evolves vis-à-vis their constituents, members of Congress, and state and national media outlets.
 We find that federal policy debates strongly influence the public agenda of state legislators on state and federal issues alike.
 However, we also find that state legislators both lead and are responsive to shifts in attention by partisan members of the public and to regional media outlets, indicating that states can sometimes act as "laboratories of democracy" for policy discourse.

-The Political and Economic Effects of Progressive Era Reforms in U.S. Cities: Evidence from Newly Digitized Data.
+When Progressives Took Power: The Political and Economic Effects of Progressive Era Reforms.
 With Maria Carreri and Dan Thompson.